bikecoders/docker-compose_wordpress/README.md

 `export DB_PASS=YOUR_SUPER_SECURE_PASSWORD && export UID && docker-compose up`

 > With `docker-compose up` it will run a phpmyadmin service, this is created with goal of facilitate the management of the DataBase (not all of us are command ninja).
-You can stop it when you are not using it with `docker-compose stop wp_phpmyadmin`
+You can stop it when you are not using it with `docker-compose stop phpmyadmin`

 ## Configuring Wordmove